yuyuxu/auction-war-solo/src/note.md

 ### Todo feature list

-- [ ] Finish initializer_questionnaire/IsAnswerCompleted.

-- [ ] Uncomment initializer_quiz/IsSubmitDataValid.

-- [ ] Look into game timer, not very accurate.
-Aslo timer should be an object rather than a static model.
+- [ ] Timer should be an object rather than a static model.

 - [ ] Gradually writing front end pages into ko view model instead of jquery.

+- [ ] What is being recorded to database should be improved.

 - [ ] Add unit test.